1920 - 1939

 Continuous new designs and the development of the hydraulic drive system were the final breakthrough.
 This patented innovation was first presented at Leipzig Trade Fair in 1936.
 The personnel grew to 240 employees.

-In the same year, on March 5, the company's founder Adolf Waldrich died at the age of 61.
-His son Otto successfully assumed management of the business.
-The line of planing machines was expanded with combined grinding and milling machines, and together with innovations like thread-peeling and extrusion worm-milling machines it was possible to open up new markets.
+In the same year on March 5, the company founder Adolf Waldrich died at the age of 61.
+His son Otto continued to run the company successfully from then on.
+The planer range was expanded to include combined grinding and milling machines, and new markets were opened up with further new developments such as thread peeling and extruder screw milling machines.

 By 1960 the number of staff had increased to 665.
 In December 1963 there was a serious gas explosion in which several buildings were destroyed.
 When the company was rebuilt, more offices and factory buildings were added.